xipki/xipki/assemblies/xipki-gateway/README.md

    The folder `xipki` can be moved to other location, in this case the java property `XIPKI_BASE` in `setenv.sh` and `setenv.bat` must be adapted to point to the new position.
-   Note if you do not support all protocols CMP, SCEP and RESTful API, please delete the unsupported ones (cmp.war for CMP, scep.war for SCEP, and rest.war for RESTful API)
+   Note if you do not support all protocols CMP, SCEP and RESTful API, please delete the unsupported ones (cmp.war for CMP, scep.war for SCEP, .well-known.war for EST, and rest.war for RESTful API)
 2. Optional, configure the TLS listener in the file `${CATALINA_HOME}conf/server.xml` (we use here the port 8082 and 8445, can be changed to any other port)
     - Use NIO connector